meanmail-dev/nginx-intellij-plugin/README.md

 ## Features

-* Highlighting and Syntax check for nginx configuration files in IDE
+* Highlighting for nginx configuration files in IDE